freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/sass/use-each-to-map-over-items-in-a-list.md

 ---

 ## Description

 <section id='description'>

-The last challenge showed how the <code>@for</code> directive uses a starting and ending value to loop a certain number of times.
-Sass also offers the <code>@each</code> directive which loops over each item in a list or map.
+The last challenge showed how the `@for` directive uses a starting and ending value to loop a certain number of times.
+Sass also offers the `@each` directive which loops over each item in a list or map.
 On each iteration, the variable gets assigned to the current value from the list or map.

 ```scss
 @each $color in blue, red, green {